New Fixed-Wing Trainers Reflect New UK Training Approach

 Britain’s Royal Air Force (RAF) has begun inducting a new fleet of training aircraft that it hopes will bring about a revolution in the way it trains pilots for the front line.
-The introduction of an off-the-shelf fleet—including the Grob G120TP Prefect, the Embraer Phenom 100 and the Beechcraft T-6C Texan II—into UK use over the next two years not only marks a rapid overhaul of the RAF’s training fleet but also, senior officers hope, a speed up of training ...
+The introduction of an off-the-shelf fleet—including the Grob G120TP Prefect, the Embraer Phenom 100 and the Beechcraft T-6C Texan II—over the next two years not only marks a rapid overhaul of the RAF’s training fleet but also, senior officers hope, a speed-up of training throughput.
+The RAF ...

 SUBSCRIBE TO ACCESS THIS ARTICLE